Moving to Dubai

 • Landlords in Dubai often require various documents, including your Passport, residence visa, and employment contract or salary certificate.

-• Use online real estate platforms to search for available apartments for rent.
+Use online real estate platforms to search for available apartments for rent.
 You can filter by location, size, and price range to narrow your options.
+Make sure before signing a lease, understand the lease terms, including the rental price, security deposit, and additional charges.

 If you are planning to relocate to UAE, then make sure to contact the right consultancy to get yourself on board.
 Emirates Business Setup offers you a one-stop-shop solution for all your queries.
 Are you looking for any business related-services or other?
 Please consult with our business advisors!